 The surface light is in the backguard.
-It is controlled by the Surface light pads on the control panel.
-The ON pad turns on the light immediately and keeps it on until you press OFF.
-The Night pad will turn on the surface light automatically when the light in the room is low enough to require a night light.
+It is controlled by the Surface Light Command Pads on the control panel.
+The On Command Pad turns on the light immediately and keeps it on until you press OFF.
+The Night Command Pad will turn on the surface light automatically when the light in the room is low enough to require a night light.
 When the night light comes on, it will also dim all lights appearing on the display.
 Press OFF to turn off the regular surface light or press NIGHT again to turn off the night light.